 TTA 101 - Introduction to Teaching Techniques for Adults.
 1-3 Credits.
-Introduction to instruction for instructors and coordinators of occupational training and apprenticeship.
-Included in this course are an introduction to computers, commission and interaction, planning, organizing and conducting training, and developing and using instructional aids.
+This course is an introduction of teaching techniques and adult learning theories to instructors of occupational, adult education, and apprenticeship training programs.
+Included in this course are an introduction to adult learning and motivation theories, communications and interaction, planning, organizing and conducting training and developing and using instructional aids.

-TTA 102. - Teaching Techniques for Adults.
+TTA 102 - Teaching Techniques for Adults.
 1-3 Credits.
-Instruction for year-two Instructors and Coordinators of occupational training and apprenticeship.
-Included in the course are intermediate computers, laboratory safety, testing and evaluation, and advanced instructional methods.
+This teaching techniques course is designed to teach adult learning theories to instructors of occupational, adult education, and apprenticeship training programs.
+Included in this course are laboratory safety; testing and evaluation; and advanced instructional techniques.
+Students will be required to develop, write, and teach a lesson plan.

 TTA 203 - Advanced Teaching Techniques for Adults.
 1-3 Credits.
-Instruction for year-three Instructors and Coordinators of occupational training and apprenticeship.
-Included in the course are advanced use of computers, implementing the curriculum and effective classroom leadership.
+This advanced teaching techniques course is designed for instructors of occupational, adult education, and apprenticeship training programs.
+Included in the course are advanced use of teaching aids; implementing the curriculum and advanced instructional techniques.
+Students will be required to review and critique curriculum.